Education and Literacy

 Bookplates are mailed to clubs upon receipt of the list of books to be donated.
 This enables the Literacy Committee to track the numbers and names of books being donated by Republican women across the country.

-To request bookplates, clubs should send a list of the books they are donating to Literacy Committee member Maxine Bennett.
+To request bookplates, clubs should send a list of the books they are donating to Literacy Committee member Cathy Percefull.
 Include the club name, the title and author of each book, and the address to which the bookplates should be sent.
 Bookplates will be mailed in return.

 The Literacy Committee will provide the state presidents with a list of participating clubs and the number of books they donate each year.